Start Printed Page 13999

 Response: If a risk-based pricing practice is used, the lender must provide FSA with information about its risk-based pricing practices if requested by FSA.
 That does not necessarily mean that FSA will challenge those practices.
 The purpose of requesting the information is so that FSA could determine compliance in the context of the lender's specific risk-based pricing practice, rather than to challenge the actuarial detail.

 Comment: A bank's pricing matrix is part of an institution's business model and therefore proprietary.
-FSA should state clearly in the regulation, not just the preamble, that a lender's pricing matrix is not discoverable via a Freedom of Information Act (FOIA) request, and is not otherwise available for public inspection.
+FSA should state clearly in the regulation, not just the preamble, that a lender's pricing Start Printed Page 14002matrix is not discoverable via a Freedom of Information Act (FOIA) request, and is not otherwise available for public inspection.

 Response: FSA understands the concern, but does not feel that a specific provision in the regulation is needed or appropriate.
 FSA does not intend to release a lender's risk-based pricing practice to any non-government entity or party as a result of a FOIA request.
 The lender's risk-based pricing practice would be protected under the Privacy Act of 1974 following FSA's normal procedures.